Marxlp/pyFlightAnalysis/README.md

 pyFlightAnalysis
 ================

-A tool written by python languge to visualize the flight log data inspired by FlightGear.
+A tool written by python to visualize the flight log data inspired by FlightGear.
 Other log analysis tools see [dev.px4.io](https://dev.px4.io/advanced-ulog-file-format.html)

 Installation
 ------------